superseva/outgunned/README.md

 ### ATTRIBUTES AND SKILLS:
 Hold *SHIFT* to increase, hold *SHIFT+ALT* do decrease

+Any other tracker:
-Any other "tracker" should be left mouse increase right mouse to decrease.
+- left mouse increase
+- right mouse to decrease.

 Wheel Of Death maybe working ?!